Five years on and sexual assault still has a home on campus. What now? - Honi Soit

 “I was put into this really high pressure environment and then there was a lot of harassment, not just sexual harassment, but also a lot of racial harassment at times, in classes and socially.
 And that really was difficult to deal with at the time,” she said.

-When Sachi arrived at campus, the results of the first NSSS was already a point of discussion.
-Like other students, Sachi had to undergo the consent education implemented by many universities as part of their primary prevention.
+When Sachi arrived at campus, the results of the first NSSS were already a point of discussion.
+Like other students, Sachi had to undergo the consent education that had been implemented by many universities as part of their primary prevention.
 Much of conversation following the 2017 NSSS focused on changing behaviours, to prevent sexual assault and harassment from happening in the first place.

 The consent education that Sachi completed, which is still in place, was delivered through a mandatory module; a half-hour course administered online that explains what is expected of students.
 These courses emphasise an affirmative consent model, wherein consent develops as a conversation, that can be revoked at any time, and sexual partners bear an on-going obligation to check in with one another.
 The delivery of consent education by universities is central to their rebutting of claims of inadequate action, acting as a reputational safeguard.